 Cost of attendance

 The fee for each participant is USD $1000 for registrations before August 25. $1200 up until the date of the event This does not include transportation and lodging.
-Participants will need to arrange to fly into Kansas City International Airport.
-Uber and Lyft are widely available for transportation.
+Participants will need to arrange to travel to the area.
 We are currently working to secure a discount deal with a hotel to reduce lodging and transportation costs.

 Training of Trainers: a best practices approach for training enumerator teams for frontend data collection in the field.
 Introduction to teaching Android use, teaching mWater Surveyor for enumerators, and cleaning data as it comes in, in real time.

 Among our greatest domains of expertise is how to take individuals who have never touched a smart phone and turn them into digital enumeration experts within a few days.
 This training of trainers will include basics like the best approach for teaching first time smartphone users profiency with mobile fluency, introducing new enumerators to the mWater Surveyor app, ethics for effective and respectful data collection, and (most important!) troubleshooting problems when something goes wrong, ranging from user error to identifying and reporting software bugs.

 Building on our experience of advising monitoring systems for local governments, utilities, NGOs, the UN, World Bank, and USAID in 139 countries, mWater experts will help users create or improve their data-driven monitoring systems.